Pachycondyla lutzi: Description

 Pachycondyla lutzi queens have a body length of approximately 11–15 mm and the head is slightly wider than long with rounded rear corners.
 The front margin of the clypeus is generally gradually rounded, and in one specimen, shows a weak concavity of the middle area on the edge.
 Each of the mandibles are subtriangular and have five to six fairly large teeth each.
 The antennae are slender in appearance, composed of a scape which extends towards the rear margin of the head and gradually tapering flagellomeres.
 The eyes are nearly rounded in outline, being very short ovals, and placed to the front of the midpoint on the head.
 In the worker known, the scape is only as long as the occipital margin, unlike the queens.
-The gaster was not preserved on the fossil, making a total length hard to judge, though it is estimated at around 8 mm.
+The gaster was not preserved on the fossil, making a total length hard to judge, though it is estimated at 8 mm.